-The beautiful Pacific Rim National Park and Reserve is located on the rugged West Coast of Vancouver Island, British Columbia.
-There are 3 separate units in the Park Reserve: Long Beach is the most popular unit, and is easily accessible by car.
-The second unit, the Broken Islands, is only accessible by kayak and boat.
-The third is the West Coast Trail, which is only accessible by foot from May 1 – September 30.
+Pacific Rim National Park and Reserve, located on the rugged West Coast of Vancouver Island, consists of three separate units.
+Long Beach is the most popular of the three, and it is easily accessible by car.
+The second unit, the Broken Group Islands, is only accessible by kayak and boat.
+The third is the West Coast Trail, which is only accessible by foot from May 1 to September 30.

-All along the trail, there was so much beautiful scenery, and lots of wildlife to look at.
-We saw bald eagles, sea lions, seals and even grey whales!
-It was also very fascinating looking at the tidal pools along the beaches that were filled with starfish, anemones, mussels and crabs.
-It reminded me of my childhood when I visited Long Beach and could spend hours playing by the ocean.
+All along the trail, there was so much beautiful scenery, and plenty of wildlife.
+We saw bald eagles, sea lions, seals, and even grey whales.
+We also enjoyed peering into the tidal pools, which were filled with starfish, anemones, mussels, and crabs.

-If you are interested in hiking this trail, visit the Parks Canada website for more info.
-It is very important to be well prepared for this trip and research beforehand.
-I also recommend booking a spot on the trail as soon as you can, as Parks Canada limits how many people can start on both ends every day and so space fills up quickly.
+If you’re considering hiking this trail, read the information on the Parks Canada website carefully as it’s extremely important to be prepared for this trip and to do your research beforehand.
+I also recommend booking a spot as soon as you can, as Parks Canada limits the number of people that can start on each end of the trail every day and space fills up quickly.